Rowing at the 1972 Summer Olympics – Men's eight

-The men's eight competition at the 1972 Summer Olympics in Munich took place from 27 August to 2 September at the Olympic Reggatta Course in Oberschleißheim.
+The men's eight competition at the 1972 Summer Olympics in Munich took place from 27 August to 2 September at the Olympic Regatta Course in Oberschleißheim.
 There were 15 boats (135 competitors) from 15 nations, with each nation limited to a single boat in the event.
 The event was won by New Zealand, the nation's first medal in the men's eight.
 Silver went to the United States.
 East Germany also earned its first medal in the event, with bronze.

 Background

 This was the 16th appearance of the event.
 Rowing had been on the programme in 1896 but was cancelled due to bad weather.
 The men's eight has been held every time that rowing has been contested, beginning in 1900.

 An event that for decades had been almost entirely predictable had a competitive field in 1972.
 The United States had won this event at eight of the last ten Olympics, but only one of the last three (1964).
 West Germany was the defending Olympic champion (and, as part of the United Team of Germany, had won in 1960 as well).
 Argentina had won the 1971 Pan American Games.
 East Germany were the 1969 European Rowing Championships winners, 1970 World Rowing Championships winners, and 1971 European Rowing Championships runners-up.
 The Soviet Union had reached the podium at the 1969 European, 1970 World, and 1971 European events.
 New Zealand's eight had, in identical composition, won the 1971 European Rowing Championships.

 Austria made its debut in the event.
 The United States made its 14th appearance, most among nations to that point.